richafnu/Viva/Viva/glint/setup/advanced-config-uploads.md

 1. In the **Survey Cycle** dropdown list, select your survey cycle.
 1. Switch on the **Incremental** toggle.
 1. Drag and drop your .csv file or browse to choose it in the **Drag and drop to upload** section.

+   > [!CAUTION]
+   > To prevent errors, don't upload your file until all previous steps are complete.

 1. Confirm the **File to be Uploaded** and select **Upload**.
 1. In the **Upload Job Details** page that appears, confirm that the **Attribute(s)** and **Updated users** count match the attributes and count of users in your uploaded file.
 1. Select **Apply Upload to Database** to upload new values and kick off a process to refresh reporting data.